Schrodinger3000/ffmpeg_AMI_ubuntu/README.md

 I could have done it easier but didn't feel like spending more time than I already did on this!

 ![peaws.jpeg](https://images.zenhubusercontent.com/5b191e8c80f2a54a594719b5/5e1e0371-5cb8-4fa4-ab95-cf41a3906cef)

+For the Lambda part, you can follow this Tutorial and adapt it to this solution : https://aws.amazon.com/blogs/compute/scheduling-ssh-jobs-using-aws-lambda/

+Problem I have encountered:
+*Lambda overrides **queue.sh** conditions and launches **encoding.sh** no matter what when the CloudWatch event is triggered.

+I suggest root volume stays small and hold the system only and add a secondary volume mounted and move this solution to it and adapt all paths to reflect this change.

 Enjoy